monsoonmaelstrom/book2/book2.md

 “My mother,” I say nodding.

-“If you can call her that.”
+“If you can call her that,” he remarks in a low rumble.

 “Yeah.”